wbolster/plyvel/doc/api.rst

    .. py:method:: put(key, value)

-      Set the value for specified key to the specified value.
+      Set a value for the specified key.

       This is like :py:meth:`DB.put`, but operates on the write batch instead.

    .. py:method:: delete(key)

-      Delete the entry for the specified key.
+      Delete the key/value pair for the specified key.

       This is like :py:meth:`DB.delete`, but operates on the write batch instead.